kvnwng11/pairs-trading/README.md

 ## Parameters

-For risk management, trader uses a stop loss of 5% and assumes 0.1% commissions.
+For risk management, we use a stop loss of 5% and assumes 0.1% commissions.

 The bot buys the spread when the z-score is below -1, and shorts the spread when the z-score is above 1.
 Positions are exited when -0.5 $\leq$ z-score $\leq$ 0.5.